-Sheep are some of the most adorable (and fluffiest!) animals on the planet.
+Some people use sheep for wool, even though they’re sensitive, smart animals who love their families.
 They’re all about teamwork, and they hang out in groups called “flocks.”
 If threatened, a flock of sheep will run together for a short distance, then turn to face the danger as a group.
-Flockmates care for each other, and sheep can recognize their friends’ faces even if they’ve been separated for years!
+Flockmates care for each other, and sheep can recognize their friends’ faces even after having been separated for years!

 Just like dogs, humans, and many other animals, sheep make different sounds to communicate.
-They also have excellent vision—they can see 270 degrees around them without turning their heads!
-This makes it very hard to sneak up on a sheep.
-Fun fact: When sheep sense danger, they walk backward so they can keep an even closer eye on any enemies.
+They are also affectionate and even wag their tails when they get excited.
+They have excellent vision—it’s very hard to sneak up on a sheep because they can see 270 degrees around without even turning their heads!
+That’s more than humans can see.
+Fun fact: When sheep sense danger, they walk backward so they can keep an even closer eye on the threat.

-Sheep are gentle individuals who, like all animals, feel pain, fear, and loneliness.
-But because there’s a market for their fleece and skins, the wool industry treats them as nothing more than wool-producing machines.
-If they were left alone and not genetically manipulated, sheep would grow just enough wool to protect themselves from temperature extremes.
-The fleece provides them with effective insulation against both cold and heat.
+Sheep are gentle individuals who, like all other animals, feel pain, fear, and loneliness.
+But because people want to buy their fleece, the wool industry treats them like wool-producing machines.
+When they’re not caused to grow large amounts of wool and shorn, sheep grow just the amount of wool they need.
+It gives them good insulation against both cold and heat!

-In order to keep flies away, workers on wool farms often cut off some of the skin on sheep’s backsides without using any pain medicine.
+To try to keep flies away, workers on farms often cut some of the skin off sheep’s backsides without giving them any pain medicine.
 This is called “mulesing.”
-Sheep used for their wool often have holes punched in their ears, and their tails are cut off—both without pain killers.
+They have to hold the lambs down, because it’s a very painful and bloody.